Constitutional Bodies in India | UPSC

 (i) The Attorney General of India was also one of the original Constitutional Bodies in India.
 Article 76 of the Constitution gives the Attorney General a Constitutional Status.

 (ii) The Attorney General is the Chief Law Officer of the Union Government.
 His/Her duties include appearing before the Supreme Court of India on behalf of the Central Government.
 He is also allowed to appear before any High Court in a case in which the Union government is a party or is concerned.
-He is also responsible for giving advice on matters of Law when asked by the President.
+He is also responsible for advising on matters of Law when asked by the President.

 (iii) The Attorney general can also take part in the proceedings of both houses of Parliament.